Abyss (wrestler): Storyline with James Mitchell (2005–2008)

 Mesias then suffered an injury outside TNA, leaving Mitchell to enlist the aid of Raven and Black Reign to feud with Abyss and Rhino.
-The four battled at Bound for Glory in a Monster's Ball match, with Abyss picking up the victory with a pinfall over Raven.
+The four battled at Bound for Glory on October 14 in a Monster's Ball match, with Abyss picking up the victory with a pinfall over Raven.
 Following the event, Abyss battled against Mitchell and Black Reign, with Black Reign and Abyss attacking each other on several occasions.
-Black Reign, after an attack by Abyss, challenged Abyss to a Shop of Horrors match at Genesis, which Abyss accepted and won.
+Black Reign, after an attack by Abyss, challenged Abyss to a Shop of Horrors match at Genesis on November 11, which Abyss accepted and won.
 After the match, Abyss was attacked and thrown off the stage by Black Reign and a mysterious wrestler, later identified as Rellik.
 Following the event, Abyss continued to feud with Black Reign and Rellik and brought in Rhino to help him even.
-This rivalry led to a Match of 10,000 Tacks with Abyss and Rhino teaming up to take on Black Reign and Rellik booked for Turning Point.
-Rhino could not make the event due to a legitimate neck injury caused by Rellik during a match on Impact, so Abyss chose Raven as his new partner.
+This rivalry led to a Match of 10,000 Tacks with Abyss and Rhino teaming up to take on Black Reign and Rellik booked for Turning Point on December 2.
+Rhino could not make the event due to a legitimate neck injury caused by Rellik during a match on Impact!, so Abyss chose Raven as his new partner.
 Abyss and Raven won the match after Abyss performed the Black Hole Slam on Rellik on the thumbtacks.

 During the weeks following Turning Point, Mitchell threatened to reveal "a dark secret" of Abyss's past.
 When Mitchell demanded Abyss tell the world the dark secret of his past, Abyss refused stating "The secret lives with me and it dies with me!".
 Abyss then went to chokeslam Mitchell, which prompted the return of Judas Mesias.
-Following this event, Abyss and Mesias had a hardcore match at Final Resolution, which Mesias won after a Straight to Hell onto a steel chair wrapped in barbed wire.
+Following this event, Abyss and Mesias had a hardcore match at Final Resolution on January 6, 2008, which Mesias won after a Straight to Hell onto a steel chair wrapped in barbed wire.
 After the match, Father James Mitchell ordered Mesias to restrain Abyss.
 Mitchell again demanded Abyss tell the world the dark secret of his past.
 Abyss refused yet again, and Mitchell attempted to set him on fire.
 The storyline continued when Mitchell revealed on the January 17 episode of Impact! that he was Abyss's father and Judas Mesias was his half-brother.
-The next week, Abyss issued a challenge to face Mitchell and Mesias in a Barbed Wire Massacre at Against All Odds, where Abyss defeated his on-screen half-brother by performing a Black Hole Slam onto a barbed wire board.
+The next week, Abyss issued a challenge to face Mitchell and Mesias in a Barbed Wire Massacre at Against All Odds on February 10, where Abyss defeated his on-screen half-brother by performing a Black Hole Slam onto a barbed wire board.